Dortmund is awarded for European commitment

 Picture (Licence/photographer/designer): All rights reserved Günther Ortmann

 Lord Mayor Ullrich Sierau accepted the award from the Minister for Federal and European Affairs and International Affairs, Dr. Stephan Holthoff-Pförtner, at the award and networking event "Europaaktive Kommune und Zivilgesellschaft" on 4 November, 2019 in Düsseldorf.
-Lord Mayor Sierau was accompanied by Martin van der Pütten, Head of International Relations and Sustainable Development, Cornelia Irle, former European Affairs Officer of the City of Dortmund and Klaus Wegener, President of Auslandsgesellschaft.de e.V.
+Lord Mayor Sierau was accompanied by Martin van der Pütten, Head of the Office for International Relations, Cornelia Irle, former European Affairs Officer of the City of Dortmund and Klaus Wegener, President of Auslandsgesellschaft.de e.V.

 Lord Mayor Sierau: "The commitment to Europe is a central part of the international work of the City of Dortmund.
 Both locally and in international networks, we bring people together to discuss issues.
 That's why for us Europe does not only take place in Brussels and Strasbourg, but also here in Dortmund".